municola/optical-flow-estimation/README.md

 ## Implementation details
 **Arichtecture**:
 PWC-net + Iterative Refinement + Cycle consistency <br>
 We base our architecture on the pretrained PWC-net.
-By iteratively apply the PWC-net on the residual flow we increase the accuracy in each iteration.
-Additionally we perform an inverse flow prediction to introduce a cycle consistency loss which further improves the quality of our flow estimatinon. <br><br>
+By iteratively applying the PWC-net on the residual flow we increase the accuracy in each iteration.
+Additionally we perform an inverse flow prediction to introduce a cycle consistency loss which further improves the quality of our flow estimation. <br><br>
 <img src="images/pic2.png"
      style="height: 300px" />